Surrogacy in Colombia

 Is surrogacy in Colombia legal?

 Surrogacy is legal in Colombia for both LGBT and Hetero couples (and singles).
 The Colombian Constitution explicitly protects the right of procreation by assisted reproduction; and the Constitutional Court extended that right to gestational surrogacy in a 2009 case.
 LGBT couples are also protected by statute from all forms of discrimination.

 Is gender selection available in Colombia?

-Gender selection for family balancing is available.
-Although clinics cannot guarantee a boy or girl baby, PGS analysis will determine the gender of each embryo.
-Most clinics will allow the intended parents to choose which embryo to use during an embryo transfer procedure.
+Gender selection for family balancing is available, but not guaranteed.
+PGS analysis will determine the gender of each embryo, but clinics generally will transfer only the most viable embryo.
+In cases where multiple embryos have similar quality, clinics may allow the intended parents to choose which embryo to transfer.

 What is the total cost of surrogacy in Colombia?

 A typical guarantee program is $70,000, which includes unlimited egg donations, IVF cycles and embryo transfers until a successful birth.